yenpeng/yenpeng.github.io/_posts/2015-01-31-first-post-ever.md

 > This is still a premature baby.

 I have yet to decide on the direction of this website.
 At the moment I am still focusing on learning up the tricks and tools in modifying the base template and putting up minor pieces of content.

-Little steps, is all I'm saying.
-Check back for more updates.
+{% include image.html url="/media/2015-01-31-first-post-ever/babysteps.jpg" width="100%" description="Little steps, is all I'm saying.
+Check back for more updates." %}